Department website: https://www.uwplatt.edu/department/mechanical-industrial-engineering

 The main purpose of the Mechanical Engineering curriculum is to develop in each student a thorough understanding of fundamental theory, augmented and illustrated by practical application.
 It provides a balance between engineering science and engineering design, complemented with a strong liberal arts education.
 Faculty members are dedicated to providing students with the personal attention needed for maximum development of skills.

-UW-Platteville delivers professional engineering courses to students at a distance.
-Students near the UW-Fox Valley may take the professional engineering courses taught by UW-Platteville personnel through a combination of face-to-face instruction and distance learning technology.
-They obtain the same B.S. degree as students taking courses at Platteville.
+UW-Platteville also delivers its mechanical or industrial and systems engineering program to students at a distance.
+Students take the mechanical or industrial and systems engineering courses taught by UW-Platteville faculty members through online asynchronous lectures combined with hands-on lab experiences where needed.
+Students obtain the same B.S. degree as students taking courses at Platteville.

 Mechanical engineering promotes high impact practices.
-Many students earn credit by taking an internship or a cooperative education assignment.
+Many students earn credit by engaging in undergraduate research under faculty mentorship, participating in internships, or completing cooperative education assignments.
 Study abroad programs and foreign exchanges are also encouraged.
 Students anywhere in the world may take certain professional engineering courses at UW-Platteville via distance learning technology, enabling them to progress more rapidly towards degree completion while away from campus.

 Program Educational Objectives